About this Episode

 The WILDLABS Tech Tutors are here to answer the "how do I do that?" questions of conservation technology!
 These tutorials will provide practical skills and steps that will become the building blocks you need to push your conservation tech work and research forward.
 This season, the focus will be to answer the questions emerging from our growing East Africa regional community, while also opening up new tech skills for our global community.

-Join us on Thursday, March 16th at 4 PM EAT / 1PM GMT, for an insightful tutorial with Phoebe Oduor from Regional Centre for Mapping of Resources for Development (RCMRD).
-Phoebe will answer the question "How do I get started with Landsat for land use and land cover mapping?"- a topic of great interest and importance to many.
+On Thursday, March 16th at 4 PM EAT / 1PM GMT, Phoebe Oduor from Regional Centre for Mapping of Resources for Development (RCMRD). led an insightful tutorial on "How do I get started with Landsat for land use and land cover mapping?"- a topic of great interest and importance to many.
 Landsat has been instrumental in providing valuable data for land use and land cover mapping, enabling many to better understand and manage the earth's resources for a sustainable future.
 If you are looking to improve your knowledge and skills on Landsat and its applications, don't miss out on this opportunity to learn from an industry expert!

 Meet your tutor: Phoebe Oduor.